verrazzano/verrazzano/image-patch-operator/weblogic-imagetool/README.md

 Docker Desktop is needed to run the below example.

 ## Create a Image using WIT inside a Docker container
-This example shows how to use this Dockerfile to create a container that supports the WebLogic Image Tool.
+This example shows how to use this Dockerfile to create a local container that supports the WebLogic Image Tool.

 First, build the image from the Dockerfile.
 ```bash